na-na-hi/renget/archive/wizgen.md

 ### Method 2: Chef Boyardee *(Canny Spaghetti)*

 Why its easy, just dump it out of the can and nuke for 90 seconds.
 Not as filling tho.
 This method is better for things like, burkas, sweaters, when the outline of their subject is lumpy fabric and you cant tell whats underneath but you'd really like some fleshy pixels there anyways.
 The idea is you wanna destroy that "edge" of the clothing and let the spahgetti act as a sort of border.
+!!!info You can combine cannys using both methods for different parts of the image

 # [![Screenshot-2023-12-26-031238233c2599965dd95d.md.png](https://simp6.jpg.church/images3/Screenshot-2023-12-26-031238233c2599965dd95d.md.png)](https://jpg3.su/img/Y8gYuKu)
 !!!warning If you blur too high you'll reveal that line caused by the clothing and even if its very very very very faint controlnet will see it.